Contact Us Directly

-In MacOS 10.14 (Mojave), applications must obtain user approval in order to access audio from microphones and other audio input devices.
+MacOS requires applications to obtain user approval to access audio from microphones and other audio input devices.
 This page details how this works with Airfoil for Mac.

 The first time you attempt to stream audio from an input device with Airfoil, the system will show a dialog confirming that you wish to provide access:

 Click OK in that dialog to enable Airfoil to access your input device.
 It will then be able to stream audio from the device, according to your configuration.

 If you deny the system's request to provide Airfoil with access to your input device, Airfoil will be unable to stream audio from your audio device.
 If you attempt to stream this audio, you'll receive a warning message:

 To fix this issue, you must provide Airfoil with the ability to access your input device.
 Follow these steps:

 2) Next, click the Apple () menu in the upper left of your screen, then select System Preferences.